mjc-school/MJC-School/stage #2.5/module #2 ORM - JPA, Hibernate/#3. Persistence Context/content.md

 basically, those two converge into the same SessionFactory implementation.
 A SessionFactory is very expensive to create, so, for any given database, the application should have only one associated SessionFactory.
-The SessionFactory maintains services that Hibernate uses across all Session(s) such as s econd level caches, connection pools, transaction system integrations, etc.
+The SessionFactory maintains services that Hibernate uses across all Session(s) such as s second level caches, connection pools, transaction system integrations, etc.

 **Session** (org.hibernate.Session)</br>
 A single-threaded, short-lived object conceptually modeling a "Unit of Work" (PoEAA).
 In JPA nomenclature, the Session